Liluoq/global-dominance-of-seasonality-in-shaping-lake-surface-extent-dynamics/README.md

 ## File Description and Usage

-A brief description for each file is provided below, with necessary, detailed usage added in the files.
+Other scripts relates to the algorithm of this manuscript, which require running for several months, high-performance computing clusters, and terrabytes of input data.
+Therefore, they are not included in the reproducing process due to time and resource limit.
+For further information on this, a brief description for each file is provided below, with necessary, detailed usage added in the files.

 1. **_`global_lake_area/`_** (folder)